Online Poker Rooms

 The advantage to online play is that i don't have to spend so much time away from my family(my wife might disagree and say i should go more-LOL),Tounaments where i live usually last 8 hours, due to the number of players....so i dont get home till the wee hours of the morning.

-But there is no feeling like trapping someone brutally and watching their expression change when you flip your cards over.....when it hits them.....i was never ahead....LMFAO .
+But there is no feeling like trapping someone brutally and watching their expression change when you flip your cards over.....when it hits them.....i was never ahead....LMFAO Twisted Evil Twisted Evil .

 Thats my personal take on it.